 Les Saintes, Guadeloupe

 Guadeloupe surprised us the most.
-We didn’t know much the island, but we now know we’ll be going back.
+We didn’t know much about the island, but we now know we’ll be going back.
 We spent the day out on a boat exploring the Les Saintes islands.
 Gorgeous beaches and volcanic hillsides.
 The water reminded us of our favorite islands, El Nido in the Philippines.

 NOTE: You can take a ferry from Guadeloupe to Dominica, Martinique, and St. Lucia.

 Basseterre is often referred to as one of the prettiest Caribbean’s capital cities.
 So we made sure to save a few hours to explore the city.
 Adam went diving in St. Kitts in the morning while I was being pampered at the spa on the Wind Surf.
 There are often port day specials in the spa and I highly recommend getting a massage.

 NOTE: You can take a ferry from St. Kitts to Nevis.